code4nothing/singlepath/README.md

 Use the language you prefer: Java, C#, Python, whatever you want.

 Just provide enough tests in order to make your intents clear.

-This is the list of [quizzes] (https://github.com/code4nothing/singlepath/search?q=label%3Aquiz&ref=cmdform&type=Issues) and these are the suggested [responses] (https://github.com/code4nothing/singlepath/search?q=label%3Asolution&ref=cmdform&type=Issues)

 ## How can I contribute?
 Submit a new Quiz.
 Or, propose a solution to one of the open Quizzes.